freddyb/homepage/content/pages/03-now.md

 Title: Now
 Slug: now

-*Last Updated: March 2026*
+*Last Updated: April 2026*

 Here's a list of thigs that are currently happening.
 Or at least soon.

 ### Life

-- I started running in October and slowly started enjoying it too.
+- I started running in October and still do it three times a week!
-- Ran an ethernet cable through a stubborn condo from the 1900s.
-GbE at my desk now.
-Nice.
+- Finally set up a Meshcore repeater.
+The house where our condo is has six floors and I got roof access, oh yeah.
-- Looking forward to meeting more people in 2026, hopefully..
+- Looking forward to going out and meeting more people in 2026 :)

 ### Work

-- Beating the drum around `setHTML()`.
+- Thinking about the next iteration for `setHTML()`
+- Lots of conferences and travel this year.
 - Maybe learn some more C++?
 - Would still like to find time to hunt for a bug of my own, for a change :')

 ### Reading

-- Hope to pick up reading again.
-It's truly my favorite way to unwind.
+- "The Goldfinch" by Donna Tartt.
+Really great read.

 Inspired by [Derek Sivers' "now" page](https://sive.rs/now).